sudomateo/website/content/posts/qmk-firmware-on-the-framework-16.md

 mode.
 - Keyboard
     - Remove the keyboard.
-    - While holding the left and right ALT keys, install the keyboard.
+    - Hold the left ALT and right ALT keys on the keyboard.
+Continue holding the keys until further notice.
+    - Install the keyboard.
+    - Install the trackpad module.
+    - Wait for the mass storage device to be mounted to your machine.
+    - Release the left ALT and right ALT keys.
 - Macro Pad
     - Remove the macro pad.
-    - While holding the 2 and 6 keys, install the macro pad.
+    - Hold the 2 and 6 keys on the macro pad.
+Continue holding the keys until further notice.
+    - Install the macro pad.
+    - Install the trackpad module.
+    - Wait for the mass storage device to be mounted to your machine.
+    - Release the 2 and 6 keys.

 Since the Framework 16 devices use an RP2040 microcontroller a mass storage device will be mounted to your operating system.
 Check your file explorer to